Lightfielder/LightfielderOperators/README.md

 ## Overview

 Ops is a [rust language](https://rust-lang.org/) based agentic interface to control and visualize distributed render tasks running on HPC systems.
 It is cross-platform compatible and works across Linux, Windows, and macOS.
-A Swift UI based iOS and VisionOS app that acts as a thin client is in beta, too.
+A Swift UI based iOS and VisionOS app acts as a thin client to interface with Ops when you are on the go.

 The Ops development effort was bootstrapped using open-source LGPL licensed [Kartaverse](https://github.com/Kartaverse) technology.